 Kayak is a flight fare aggregator.
-I use at least 3 different flight search engines to narrow my flight options.
-KAYAK is one of them.
 I prefer KAYAK for it’s +/- 3 days (3 days before and after) feature.
-It gives a clear idea on how the prices are for a given flight three days before and after.
-KAYAK doesn’t include some small budget airlines.
+It gives you an idea on how the prices are for a given flight, three days before and after.
+KAYAK doesn’t include some small budget airlines though.

 Skyscanner is the best flight search engine out there.
 It includes every small budget airline for a given route.
 You can definitely find the cheapest flight using Skyscanner.